AbrahamOO/jenkins-cicd-pipeline-kubernetes-docker/README.md

 open http://localhost:8080/docs
 ```

-## 🛠️ Using Make Commands
+## Using Make Commands

-The project includes a comprehensive Makefile for convenience:
+I've included a comprehensive Makefile to make your life easier:

 ### Essential Commands